Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 His research on the removal of the Pisaster ochraceus sea star for the tidal plain on Tatoosh Island, located in Washington State had an enormous impact on the region’s ecosystem.
 The loss of the starfish allowed invasive mussels to push out other species.
 Benthic algae that supported limpets, sea snails, and bivalves were almost wiped out.
 Within 6 months, the biodiversity in the tidal plain was cut to half of its previous numbers.

 Herbivores are also keystone species in certain ecosystems.
-Elephants are the cornerstone in a healthy savanna.
+For example, elephants are the cornerstone in a healthy savanna.
 The elephants graze and knockdown trees that if allowed to mature would eventually turn the savanna into a forest.
 Lions and hyenas would find it difficult to find prey, and smaller species like mice would not be able to burrow in the warm soil.

 Two organisms can also work together to become keystone species.
 Bees work with flowers to spread pollen and gather nectar.
-Some plants in Patagonia only work with a specific hummingbird species.
+Some plants in Patagonia only with the help from a specific hummingbird species.
 Without the presence of both, the woody grassland’s ecosystem would cease to exist as we know it.

-You can find keystone species throughout North America, and each one is vital for the survival of their respective habitats.
+You can find many different keystone species throughout North America, and each one is vital for the survival of their respective habitats.

 This list shows 28 examples of keystone species in North America, and tells a little about each species and how they’re important to their respective ecosystem.